 - Obvious Trap: Fred and Daphne's original plan to catch the Phantom, where they practically started to sing that they would be "going to sleep in their dressing room".
 The only real reaction they got was from a nearby janitor, who kindly informed them that no one cared.

 - Only Sane Man: Velma among the gang, as usual.
 Waldo and Emma among the contestants.

-- Perky Goth: The green haired member of Girlasaurus Rex.
+- Perky Goth: Cathy, the green haired member of Girl-o-saurus Rex.
 The other members are pretty perky as well, but are a little bit better at hiding it.
 Slightly.

 - Red Herring: Played with, as it turns out there are at least four phantoms running around each with their own reason for donning the costume an terrorizing the show, which includes nearly every obvious suspect and one who wasn't so obvious.
 Only one of them turns out to be harmless (well at least in this decade anyway).